Spaceface16518/rust-tiny-markdown-compiler-tutorial/tutorial.md

 My tutorial series is designed differently than anything else I've seen about Rust.
 Being an autodidact, I wrote these tutorials in a way that would have helped give me the foundational confidence that I never got reading traditional books and popular introductory tutorials online.
-Rust requires a different mindset, yes, but I don't think we as Rust teachers should be frontloading all of Rust's esotericities into tutorials meant to gently introduce someone into the language.
+Although Rust requires a different mindset, I don't think we as Rust teachers should be frontloading all of Rust's esotericities into tutorials meant to gently introduce someone into the language.